siddharth-nikte/Strick/README.md

 ### Website Scraper
 Website scraper is a python script to scrape and images and pdfs from websites.
 Features: Error handling, automated retries and parallelization.

+### User Interface
+ReactJS with MaterialUI acts as a frontend while NodeJS, connects the UI with python model.

 ## Installation
 This project requires Python and the following Python libraries installed:\
 Pandas\